 Mentoring builds positive relationships between people.

-Mentoring builds positive relationships between people; often between a more experienced or knowledgeable person (a mentor) and a less experienced or less knowledgeable
+Mentoring builds positive relationships between people; often between a more experienced or knowledgeable person (a mentor) and a less experienced or less knowledgeable person (the mentee).

 The mentee’s needs form the basis of the mentoring relationship.
 These relationships are a key tool to help prevent or delay the use of drugs and alcohol in adolescence and young adulthood.